Mid to Senior Level – BS Required

 Soundview Consultants LLC is seeking qualified and self-motivated talent to add to our team.
-The ideal applicants will have several years of experience in Western WA delineating and assessing critical areas (wetlands, streams, shorelines) and prior experience with a consulting firm.
+Applicants must have several years of experience in Western WA delineating and assessing critical areas (wetlands, streams, shorelines) and prior experience with a consulting firm.
 Utilizing excellent verbal and written communication, the applicant will provide a cover letter revealing the reasons for applying for this position.
 They will be well-organized, have a professional demeanor, and work diligently in a collaborative team environment.
-This position is a field position covering all major counties in Western WA with the majority of fieldwork being in Snohomish, King and Northern Pierce Counties.
+This position is considered primarily a field position split with office responsibilities covering all major counties in Western WA with the majority of fieldwork being in Snohomish, King and Northern Pierce Counties.
 Your base office will be located in one of our remote Seattle locations while our main office is in Gig Harbor, WA.
 Occasional work in the Gig Harbor office may be required.

 Our scientists work with many of the Pacific Northwest’s leading companies, public entities, and regulatory agencies with a notably high level of success in achieving client goals and project entitlements.
-We have achieved this success while maintaining exciting and positive workplace environment in a unique historic waterfront setting in Gig Harbor and remote office locations in the Puget Sound area.
+We have achieved this success while maintaining an exciting and positive workplace environment in a unique historic waterfront setting in Gig Harbor and remote office locations in the Puget Sound area.

 - Experience in accurately completing field reconnaissance and investigations/assessments, including data element collection, photo documentation, and determination with understanding of the project goal and technical expertise

 - Assess and categorize wetland functions using both the 2004 and 2014 Washington State Wetland Rating Systems

 - Classify wetlands with the hydrogeomorphic and Cowardin classification systems